zakilur/helm-charts/docs/Control API.md

 ## Details

-All `gm-control-api` configuration is configured in YAML and then templated to JSON.
+All `gm-control-api` configurations are configured in YAML and then templated to JSON.

 The current `gm-control-api` configuration bootstrapping is just to show an example service mesh, but the true power of Grey Matter is the advanced configuration of each sidecar using the Grey Matter Control API + CLI, so be sure to think about customizing routes, etc. between services which talk to each other often.